iamtresorr/capstone1/README.md

 # capstone1
-An e-commerce website template built with HTML, CSS, and Bootsrap
+An e-commerce website template built with HTML, CSS, and Bootstrap